hngx-org/Giants-food-backend/CONTRIBUTING.md

-# Team Giant Collaboration Workflow
+# Team Giant Collaboration Workflow And Folder Structure

 ## Workflow for Committing Code and Making Pull Requests